rapid7/metasploit-framework/How-to-use-datastore-options.md

 framework.datastore
 ```

 So now you know there are multiple sources of datastore options.
-And hopefully at this point you are well aware that not all sources share the same thing.
+And hopefully at this point you are well aware that not all sources necessarily share the same thing.
 If you have to try everything, as a general rule, this should be your load order:

 1. Try from the ModuleDataStore
 2. Try from active_module